sigmagamma/portl/README.md

 # poRTL
-Steam games translation tool for right-to-left languages.
+Source engine translation tool for right-to-left languages Currently Portal 1 is supported.
+Current working branch is [feat-stanley](https://github.com/sigmagamma/portl/tree/feat-stanley).
+If you want to start working on a new game, checkout that branch and then create a new one out of it.
+Snapshot branches for Portal release are [portal-0.9.0-left-align](https://github.com/sigmagamma/portl/tree/portal-0.9.0-left-align) and [portal-0.9.0-right-align](https://github.com/sigmagamma/portl/tree/portal-0.9.0-right-align) .

-Currently supported is Portal 1.
-The Stanley Parable is WIP. see https://github.com/sigmagamma/portl/issues/6 for details on other games.
+see https://github.com/sigmagamma/portl/issues/6 for details on other games.

 This project was originally created for the Portal 1 Hebrew fan translation, details on which (in Hebrew) you can find here: